How a corner of Whitehall became a playground for the super-rich

 The great and the not so good, from Churchill to Profumo, have walked its halls.
 Now the Old War Office has been turned into London’s newest super-luxe ‘billion pound’ hotel, a five-star reminder of just how much real power Westminster and Whitehall have lost, writes Harry Mount

 When the War Office was built by the Scottish architect William Young and his son Clyde in 1906, the empire was at its height, and Westminster and Whitehall were the cockpit of the world.
-However, the starry launch last night signals a significant power shift in modern Britain and its place on the global stage today.
+However, the starry launch this week signals a significant power shift in modern Britain and its place on the global stage today.

 Join our commenting forum